 - Knife with a blade cover

-- Dish kit with biodegradable soap, a dishcloth, and steel wool.
-PRO TIP: Pack your dish kit inside a mesh sack that can be hung in a tree to easily dry dishes
+- Dish kit with biodegradable soap, a dishcloth and steel wool.
+PRO TIP: Pack your mess and dish kit inside a mesh sack that can be hung in a tree to easily dry dishes.

 - Hand sanitizer

 - Water treatment (pump, tablets, filter system)

 - Water bottle/Nalgene